For the full story, including the story of our previous name, Kibotzer, check out our blog: blog.beeminder.com/beenamer.

 You can but the format we support is in flux right now so we’d rather you stick to just entering the day of the month, as in the initial example datapoint.
 Beeminder intelligently disambiguates, almost always correctly guessing the year and month you must have meant.
 In fact, we challenge you to break it!
 (But see also the next question, about importing data.)

 Yes and yes.
+(Well, you can only import data to manual entry goals.)
 This is a big deal to us and has been available from day one.
 Go to the Data tab for your goal and look in the sidebar to the right to export your data as CSV or TSV.
 We even offer streaming export so every datapoint that Beeminder gets it will immediately make a callback to a URL of your choosing (set it in advanced settings) so you can keep a realtime mirror of your data.
 You can also get your data as JSON via our API.

-You can paste as much data as you like into the form below your graph (see the sidebar in the Data tab for your graph for details).
+You can paste as much data as you like into the Advanced Entry form next to your graph (see the Import Data section in the Data tab below your graph for details).

 This is in flux but here’s the current answer: You need to have consecutive days of data for the road width algorithm to be as lenient as possible.
 Road width is how we account for random fluctuations while still keeping you on track to your ultimate goal.
 See our blog post for more details on this: blog.beeminder.com/roadwidth.